DDataRep27/Support-Vector-Machine----Forest-Fire-Data/README.md

 # Support-Vector-Machine----Forest-Fire-Data

-## Prepare a classification model for forest fire data
+## Prepare and classify the Size_Categorie using SVM for forest fire data